yasir-17/Web-Scraping/README.md

 5) test_status - The test mocks the database connection and returns desired data.
 It captures the printed output of the status function and compares it to the expected string.
 This verifies that the function generates the correct output using mocked data

 ## Database Development
+1) Create database using function createdb()
+    - Establish a connection to an SQLite database named "normanpd.db" using the `sqlite3` module.
+    - Create a cursor to interact with the database.
+    - Define the name of the coulmns of the table and then execute sql statement to create table with that column name

+2) Insert elements in the database using function populatedb()
+    - Construct an SQL `INSERT` statement to insert the data into the incidents table.
+    - Execute the `INSERT` statement using the cursor and then commit the changes to the database.

+3) Print nature of incidents and counts using status()
+    - Execute an SQL query to get the count of incidents grouped by nature from the table
+    - Sort the results first by count (in descending order) and then alphabetically by nature.

 ## Bugs and Assumptions
 The assumptions is that not all column value for a particular row is empty.
 There is atleast one non-empty column value present for each row.